mrbusche/recipesapp/posts/vegan-cauliflower-parmesan-pasta-bake.md

 - Add 1/4 cup water on the edges
 - Place baked cauliflower on the pasta
 - Add mozzarella on top
-- Mix breadcrumbs with vegan parm
+- Mix breadcrumbs with vegan parmesan
 - Sprinkle this all over the cauliflower slices and the pasta.
 - Bake for 20 to 25 minutes